xavierchia/xavierchia.github.io/_posts/2024-01-06-wellbeing-proxies.md

 So I find it incredibly useful to have non-negotiable brake lights that tell me: Stop whatever you're doing right now and focus on your mental wellbeing.

-A similar useful proxy is healthy meals vs. snacks and junk food.
+A similar useful proxy is snack and junk food consumption.

 When my body feels awesome and I am full of energy, I don't crave snacks or fast food.
 I don't even think about them and when I see them just think "ugh".